bgriffen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi.
 I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.
-I'm passionate about data driven decision making and using technology to better understand where we come from, how we live, and where we are going.
+I enjoy combining different technologies to solve challenging problems.

 I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying complex *in silico* and *in vitro* systems at the intersection of computer science, robotics, tissue engineering, immunology and stem cell biology.
+Stay tuned.

-I am the Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation suite at MIT focusing on the origin and evolution of the Milky Way.
-I am also a project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at Harvard.
+I'm also the Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation suite at MIT focusing on the origin and evolution of the Milky Way.
+I am also a project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at the Center For Astrophysics at Harvard University.